 This is what my colleague Eric Scull said as we discussed the new logo on Wednesday’s new episode of MuggleCast.
 I think he’s right.

 The breath of Wizarding World canon has always been limited by the number of hours J.K.
 Rowling can devote to it.
-To her credit, she’s always kept tight control over who can create canon.
-There’s only one example of Rowling officially endorsing something she didn’t write as canon, and that was Harry Potter and the Cursed Child.
+To her credit, she’s always kept tight control over who can create within her world.
+In fact, there’s only one example of Rowling officially endorsing something she didn’t write as canon, and that was Harry Potter and the Cursed Child.
 Now she’s taking larger steps in opening her world up.

 — J.K.
 Rowling (@jk_rowling) June 29, 2015

 I got a little sad when we spoke about what the logo means because it’s the end of an era.
 By not having her name on all Wizarding World products, she’s implying that she isn’t necessarily responsible for it.
-Why would you remove your name unless you weren’t going to be involved?
-Now, she doesn’t have to take the blame for any subpar work of other creators.
+Now, thanks to the new logo, she doesn’t have to take the blame for any subpar work of other creators.
 If something is good, then fans will naturally give her credit since the product stems from her idea.

 For reference, here’s the old logo.
-J.K.
+As you can see, J.K.
 Rowling’s name is prominent.
 This appeared on everything related to The Cursed Child, Pottermore, Fantastic Beasts, the Wizarding World parks, etc. It tells us that this is J.K.
 Rowling’s creation.
 She had her hand in it.

 Here’s the new logo, which subtracts J.K.
-Rowling’s name and adds the wands of nine characters.
+Rowling’s name and adds the wands of nine prominent characters.

 The average person will not know that those wands are necessarily associated with the Harry Potter series.
 Putting JKR’s name in the logo was a much better way to associate a product with the Harry Potter series, but today, it’s more important for Jo to not take responsibility for every product.